 sudo apt install ./jdk-21.0.2_linux-x64_bin.deb

-Note: If you have downloaded the Java deb package from the browser, then, it will be saved into the Downloads folder.
-Then, to install Java on Ubuntu, you need to run this command:
+Note: If you downloaded the deb package from a browser, it will be in your Downloads folder.
+Install it with:

 sudo apt install ./Downloads/jdk-21.0.2_linux-x64_bin.deb

-Method 3: Install Java on Ubuntu using App Center (Software Center)
+Method 3: Install Java on Ubuntu Using App Center

-Step 1: Download Java Deb Package Using Web Browser
+Step 1: Download the Java Deb Package from the Browser

-Navigate to the Java website and download the Java x64 Linux Debian Package:
+Navigate to the Java website and download the Linux x64 Debian Package:

-Step 2: Install Java through the App Center Application
+Step 2: Open the Deb Package with App Center

-Open the Downloads folder, and locate the Java (jdk) deb package:
+Open the Downloads folder and locate the JDK deb package:

-How to Install the Specific Java Version on Ubuntu 24.04
+How to Install a Specific Java Version on Ubuntu 24.04

 sudo apt search "OpenJDK"